Sungup/sungup.github.io/_posts/2019-12-26-Install-K8s-on-Raspberry-Pi-4.md

 sudo apt install kubectl kubeadm kubelet;
 ```

-### Configure cgroup driver userd by kubelet on control-plane node
+### Configure cgroup driver used by kubelet on control-plane node

 ***Caution!
 This configuration has been deprecated.
 I'll change this setting to right
 way soon.***